rosskk/uhclubhub.github.io/index.md

 ## Milestone 3

 Milestone 3 was started on April 27, 2017 and ends on May 9, 2017.
 The goal of Milestone 3 includes
-1. create the database for user profiles.
+## 1. create the database for user profiles.
-2. create interest collection to implement sorting based on interest
+## 2. create interest collection to implement sorting based on interest

-3. implement the add/edit fuctionality to allow us to database with a form, and the edit an existing document in database.
+## 3. implement the add/edit fuctionality to allow us to database with a form, and the edit an existing document in database.
 Milestone 3's issues are assigned  [here](https://github.com/uhclubhub/uhclubhub/issues?utf8=%E2%9C%93&q=milestone%3A%22M3%22).
 And the project progress is being managed [here](https://github.com/uhclubhub/uhclubhub/projects/3).

+## Initial User Testing
+In order to do an initial user testing, I asked 5 students to test out my project.
+I didn't tell them much about this website is about, since being self-explanatory should also be part of the testing.
+I told them to goto [my host](http://uhclubhub.meteorapp.com/) to check out the site and tell me about what they like or what could be improved.
+And the following are the responds from them.

+Yunping (senior, major in Business):
+"The layouts are nice, but I'm so consuded with what this site is about.
+I think you should have an About page, which can tell the user what this site provide us, and what we can do about it. "

+Jinping (senior, major in Business):
+" Join Club is not doing anything.
+More information about the club would be expected. "

+Jipeng Huang (senior, major in computer Science):
+"This app doesn't seem to be well designed for mobile devices.
+I tried you link and image of the landing page was not well proportioned, and I can only see part of the menu.
+The homepage looks weird as well, and I cannot logout "

+Lookuang (Senior, major in Art):
+"I don't exactly know what what this site provide me.
+You probably need a user guide. "

+Haihong (Senior, major in Japanese):
+"I wasn't sure where the homepage was initialy.
+When I click on UH Manoa ClubHub in the menu, it was not found.
+I'm pretty sure it showed up when I've just login.  "

+In conclusion, user responds told us that we should complete the functionalities, and make sure every link works; we should improve our UI design to make sure they work well more mobile devices as well; and we need an userguide page at least for the first time users.

 # Galaxy Deployment